 The proceeds of the ISOs you sell can then be used to pay the tax bill and the cost to buy the shares.
 This is one of the biggest benefits of AMT balancing: you’ll end up holding a smaller position in company stock, but you’ll also reduce how much cash you need to pull out of pocket to cover the exercise transaction itself.

 In addition to limiting or eliminating the amount of cash flow required to exercise and hold your ISO shares, AMT balancing can also help limit your exposure to a single company stock.
 The reduced position you’d most likely have (versus exercising and holding all your shares) may be a good thing if you are risk-averse, seeking to diversify your portfolio, or don’t want such a large amount of your net worth tied up in the same company that signs your paychecks.

 Another benefit of AMT balancing is immediately realizing profits.
 Realized profit is something you don’t receive when you have ISOs that you exercise and hold.
 Holding shares means you continue to assume the risk/reward tradeoff associated with a single stock position, which may not align with your overall financial plan or investment strategy.

-How AMT Balancing Works
+How Alternative Minimum Tax Balancing Works

 Let’s go back to our example above to help illustrate how AMT balancing can work.
 We already established that the total cash necessary to pay the AMT and to exercise and hold your ISOs is $75,000.